madebits/madebits.github.io/blog/2016/2016-04-07-Background-Sounds.md

 2016-04-07

 A few sites to generate [background](https://en.wikipedia.org/wiki/Background_noise) sounds and help with productivity in noisy offices.
-Work best combined with noise cancelling headphones.
+Work best combined with noise canceling headphones.
+The ones that generate random like patterns works best against repeated sounds, but on my experience are not so good against not so random noise such as human conversations.
+Music classical or slow pop is better for that.

 *  http://www.noisli.com/